alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 researchers are asked to consider how they might maximise the academic, societal and economic impact of their research.

-At the other end of the research lifecycle, the 2014 Research Excellence Framework in the UK will include impact as an explicit element alongside outputs and environment [@ref2011dar].
+At the other end of the research lifecycle, the 2014 Research Excellence Framework in the UK includes impact as an explicit element alongside outputs and environment [@ref2011dar].

 (Explanation of what impact is, and why it is the *mot du jour* amongst policy makers.)